Skip to main content

 A:

 Constellation wins on green energy, company stability.
-Frontier Utilities wins on price shoppers, plan variety.
+Frontier Utilities wins on price, prepaid access, bilingual support.
 Both deliver identical electricity through the same wires—the difference is pricing structure, customer service, and plan options.